Frequently Asked Questions

 Is my code sent to AI providers?

 Yes — Sweet!
 CLI sends relevant context to the model backend in order to generate responses.
-When using billing, requests go through the billing relay; in --no-billing mode, requests go directly to your configured provider.
+All requests go through the secure billing relay.

 - We never store your code on our servers